Sarora09/MovieStore.WebApp/README.md

 # Project Name: Movie Collection React.js App

 ## About:
 This project is built using React.js.
 I did this project to fetch the API and use the results for CRUD operations.
 CRUD stands for Create, Read, Update, and Delete operation.
 I have considered two actors for my website.
 The first actor is the Admin and the second actor is the customers.
 This project is only functional when the backend is running.
-I have built a web API using .Net core on the backend.
+I have built a web API using .NET Core on the backend.

 ## Required Software to run the app:
 1) Visual Studio Code to run the react app